 It's like a human petting zoo.
-There are people of all ages, sizes, colours and shapes standing silently in a circle, their eyes screwed tightly shut, waiting to be touched.
-I stand opposite a hippy old enough to be my grandfather and stroke his bushy grey eyebrows, then tug gently on his goatee.
-I press my cheek against a body-builder's surprisingly soft stubble.
+There are people of all ages, sizes, colors, and shapes standing silently in a circle, their eyes screwed tightly shut, waiting to be touched.
+I stand opposite a hippie old enough to be my grandfather and stroke his bushy gray eyebrows, then tug gently on his goatee.
+I press my cheek against a bodybuilder's surprisingly soft stubble.
 I wrap my arms around a dumpling-like woman.
 There are whispers of an orgy later.
 This is just hello.

 It's the sort of thing that would normally make me long for the sweet embrace of death.
 But I'm also curious.
 What more have we, as adults, got to learn about sex and intimacy?
 And will there really be an orgy at the end?

-The only formal sex education I ever had took place at school on Wednesday afternoons.
-Our weasel-faced geography teacher would terrify us with pictures of gonorrhoea gone wild and show us how to slide condoms over unripe bananas.
+The only formal sex education I ever had took place at school, on Wednesday afternoons.
+Our weasel-faced geography teacher would terrify us with pictures of gonorrhea gone wild and show us how to slide condoms over unripe bananas.
 "The most effective protection of all," she told a room full of horny teenagers, "is abstinence."
 We had to fumble around in the dark for the really useful stuff.
-Relationships, too, involved painful trial-and-error.
+Relationships, too, involved painful trial and error.

 WATCH: The South Korean Love Industry

-According to organiser Adam Wilder – a moustachioed man in his late thirties – the silence that surrounds these subjects has divorced us from our true desires.
-"A lot of people don't realise just how much their decisions are based on their conditioning," says Wilder.
+According to organizer Adam Wilder—a mustachioed man in his late 30s—the silence that surrounds these subjects has divorced us from our true desires.
+"A lot of people don't realize just how much their decisions are based on their conditioning," says Wilder.
 "It's time for us to look at what's right and wrong for ourselves as individuals.
 If we know more we can make decisions based on what we really believe in.
-Then we'll be happier, more empowered and we'll have better sex lives."
+Then we'll be happier, more empowered, and we'll have better sex lives."

 Who doesn't want that?
 It's clear from Wilder's words that if I'm to gain sexual empowerment, I need to forget everything I think I know.
 I need to go right back to the start.